anomaly-detection-macrobase-benchmark/DataPreparation/README.md

 Install dependencies by executing `pipenv install`.
 Use `pipenv shell` or `pipenv run` to run scripts (or use PyCharm, it should detect pipenv)

 Example:

+`cd preparation`

-`cd preparation`, `pipenv run python describe.py original_datasets/shuttle-unsupervised-ad.csv --label is_anomaly`
+`pipenv run python describe.py original_datasets/shuttle-unsupervised-ad.csv --label is_anomaly`

 Run scripts without arguments to get description and usage info (or look at the source code).